TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 26/Isaiah 26.12.md

 ---

-Jehovah, thou wilt ordain peace for us; for thou hast also wrought all our works for us.
+Yahweh, you will ordain peace for us, for you have also worked all our works for us.